jdpower/enumatech.github.io/_posts/2016-07-31-retooling-for-market-success.markdown

 ![](/images/Lionello Lunesu - Retooling for Success/15 Jan 2015 Busybee laser.jpg)

 With the prototypes being round, as opposed to hexagonal, we needed a new name that would still convey the right message.
-We called these prototypes *Busebee*, subtly hinting at the original Honeycomb.
+We called these prototypes *Busybee*, subtly hinting at the original Honeycomb.

 # February 2015
 ![](/images/Lionello Lunesu - Retooling for Success/16 Feb 2015 CNC Honeycomb.jpg)